De | En

 Journal of Experimental Social Psychology

-(Deutsch) The presence of others in threatening situations can be a mixed blessing since it is not always perceived as supportive but can also impair well-being.
-Building on social identity theory, we tested the idea that the presence of others only has a buffering effect on neuroendocrine stress reactions if a sense of shared social identity is evoked...
+The presence of others in threatening situations can be a mixed blessing since it is not always perceived as supportive but can also impair well-being.
+Building on social identity theory, we tested the idea that the presence of others only...

 Individual and group level effects of social identification on workplace bullying